svaline29/lockbox/README.md

-# buzzer-lockbox
+# lockbox
-Microcontrolled lockbox; takes sequence of inputs from buzzer and compares to stored key
+Microcontrolled lockbox; takes sequence of inputs from pushbutton input and compares to stored key

 EE1301 Final Project